kdoore/CS2335-Gitbook/project-3-steps.md

  - **Optional:  Create a LevelScore UI-Text**, showing the LevelScore and MaxLevel score for each level.  ( The PlayerStats score displays the total accumulated score)

+**Exit GameObject**  To win a level when triggering an exit event:
+Create a 2D sprite gameObject, Attach a Collider2D, select isTrigger is true, add Tag: 'Exit'.
+When the player triggers the collider, PlayerController invokes the OnReachExit custom UnityEvent, with the LevelManager as a listener for the event.